 Change of Tenancy Policy -

-From 1 October our tenancy policy is changing and we’re limiting the use of fixed term tenancies (FTT) for new residents, and moving the majority of our existing customers onto an assured tenancy (often referred to as a lifetime tenancy) - please see the frequently asked questions on the right of this page for more information.
+From 1 October 2020 our tenancy policy changed and we’re limiting the use of fixed term tenancies (FTT) for new residents.
+We also moved the majority of our existing customers onto an assured tenancy (often referred to as a lifetime tenancy) - please see the frequently asked questions on the right of this page for more information.

 Please contact us